tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ---

-### 8. Instructor Do: FinTech's Past, Present, and Future (5 min)
+### 8. Instructor Do: FinTech's Past (5 min)

+In this activity, instructors begin to facilitate a discussion regarding the stark changes that have affected the finance realm over the last 20+ years.

-Then, set up the prompt for the following thought exercise by asking the following questions:
+Set up the prompt for the following thought exercise by asking students the following questions:

 * What did the finance world look like in 1999?